'Biography' to be produced in due course

 One of Weiland’s priceless miniatures, the motet H. Baptisme (II) (George Herbert), first heard at London’s Temple Church in 1992, was performed at Trinity College Chapel at the college’s George Herbert Celebration in March 1993, the Choir of Trinity College Cambridge conducted by the late Dr. Richard Marlow.
 In October of that year Ronald Corp conducted the New London Children’s Choir at St James’s Piccadilly in the première of Huge Griffons (Edward Stirling Booth), a piece commissioned by Corp for the choir through the RVW Trust.

-At the centre-middle of his chamber music output are two large-scale sister works:
+At the centre-middle of his earlier chamber music output are two large-scale sister works:

 First Piano Trio (1996) commissioned Rudi & Gloria Bretschneider and Piano Quartet Homage to Philip Kendall (1999) commissioned N&NMC; the first, an ecstatic celebration of a life entering the world (dedicated to his son Benjamin); the other, a profound lament and thanksgiving for a life leaving it (dedicated to his close friend, Philip Kendall).